dishwasher-detergent/sprobble.xyz/README.md

 - Shadcn
 - Appwrite

+## Hosting

-## Using Appwrite Cloud
+#### Using Appwrite Cloud

-You will need to setup an Appwrite Cloud account.
-[Sign up here.](https://cloud.appwrite.io/register) You will also need a Spotify app setup.
+- You will need to setup an Appwrite Cloud account.
+[Sign up here.](https://cloud.appwrite.io/register)
+- You will also need a Spotify app setup.
 [Sign up here.](developer.spotify.com)

-## Self Hosting
+#### Self Hosting

-You will need to setup your own [Appwrite](appwrite.io) instance, at this time Appwrite cloud does not support relationships so you will need to self host Appwrite version 1.3.7+ yourself.
+- You will need to setup your own [Appwrite](appwrite.io) instance, at this time Appwrite cloud does not support relationships so you will need to self host Appwrite version 1.3.7+ yourself.
 You can easily self host your own instance of Appwrite using Digital Ocean.
 [Find that here](https://marketplace.digitalocean.com/apps/appwrite)
-You will also need a Spotify app setup.
+- You will also need a Spotify app setup.
 [Sign up here.](developer.spotify.com)

-## Once everything above is done, you can run these commands below.
+#### Once everything above is done, you can run these commands below.

 1. appwrite login
 2. appwrite deploy collection